ruthh1/Projet-4bim/README.md

 # Projet-4bim

 The goal of this project is to create a program that can generate a robot portrait of a presumed criminal thanks to the help of a witness.
-The program generates images of faces that evolve and go closest and closest to the suspect according to the witness's choices between all the faces displayed.
+The program generates images of faces that evolve and go closest and closest to the suspect's face according to the witness's choices between all the faces displayed.